 Football has become a passing game.
 Gone are the days when teams would run the football 30-40 times to secure the win.
 Teams are now throwing the football more than ever.
 However, throwing the football can result in good and bad consequences.

-A pick 6 in football is when an interception is made by the and returned for a touchdown.The interception (also known as a pick) and a touchdown (resulting in 6 points) on the same play is where the term derives from.
+A pick 6 occurs when an interception is made by the defense and returned for a touchdown.
+The interception (also known as a pick) and a touchdown (resulting in 6 points) on the same play is where the term derives from.

 In modern-day offenses, it’s common for teams to throw the football 40-50 times a game.
 Thirty years ago, this was only common for NFL teams with elite quarterbacks.

-Now pop warner, high school, and even college teams throw the ball downfield more than ever.
+Now Pop Warner, high school, and even college teams throw the ball downfield more than ever.

-Instead of saying the defensive player intercepted the ball and ran it for a touchdown, it’s much easier to say, “they scored on a pick 6”.
+Instead of saying the defensive player intercepted the ball and ran it for a touchdown, it’s much easier to say, “They scored on a pick 6”.

 Can Any Player On Defense Score A Pick 6?